-This chapter assesses drought risk and consolidation feasibility for Los Angeles County's small CWS.
-After providing background about California's Senate Bill 552, which established drought-preparedness requirements for small community water systems (CWS), the chapter presents a water shortage risk assessment, including a threshold of concern, and produces a list of systems that appear especially at risk of running out of water.
+This chapter assesses drought risk and consolidation feasibility for LA County's small CWS.
+After providing background about California's Senate Bill 552, which established drought-preparedness requirements for small CWS, the chapter presents a water shortage risk assessment, including a threshold of concern, and produces a list of systems that appear especially at risk of running out of water.
 It then analyzes the physical costs of consolidating these CWS with receiving systems that are more drought-resilient, and considers policy interventions beyond consolidation.

 The chapter outlines the rationale and structure behind the threshold framework, which incorporates multiple risk indicators-including groundwater decline, intertie presence, supplier size, and source capacity violations-into a composite scoring system.
 Each indicator is weighted to reflect its contribution to water system vulnerability, and scores are rescaled to allow direct comparison.
-The chapter details the methodology for scoring, thresholds for risk classification, and definitions for Critical, High, Moderate, and Low-Risk systems.
+The chapter details the methodology for scoring, thresholds for risk classification, and definitions for critical, high, moderate, and low-risk systems.